dcos/demos/fastdata-iot/1.9/README.md

 }
 ```

 First make sure the port and host are correct.
-To check for the correct host and ports issue:
+To check for the correct host and ports:

 ```bash
 dcos kafka connection